SalishSeaCast/docs/work_env/python3_conda_environment.rst

 Building a Python 3 Conda Environment
 =====================================

-In the first stages of our move to python 3, some important tools we use will still be in python 2.
-To facilitate the change, you may find it useful to have python 3 in a separate environment.
-If you are doing EOSC 511 this year you will need a python 3 environment.
-This section explain how to set one up assuming you already have conda and anaconda installed.
+In the first stages of our move to Python 3, some important tools we use will still be in Python 2.
+To facilitate the change, you may find it useful to have Python 3 in a separate environment.
+If you are doing EOSC 511 this year you will need a Python 3 environment.
+This section explains how to set one up assuming you already have conda and anaconda installed.

 At the command line create your new environment, here called "mypython3" but you can call it what you wish: